-I would like to thank the Home Depot for sponsoring this post on putting up a fence and building a gate and planting a berry garden on the Farm.
+I would like to thank the Home Depot for sponsoring this post on putting up a fence and building a gate and how to plant blackberries on the Farm.

 I am VERY excited to report that we have blackberry plants!